dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_kerberos_map.rst

     # Snipped here for brevity

 You can see in the first non-comment line that the state of Alaska ("AK") has Hawaii ("HI") as an adjacency and that Alabama ("AL") shares borders with four states.

 >>> import networkx as nx
 >>> G = nx.read_adjlist('usa.adj', delimiter = ',')   # doctest: +SKIP

 Graph G now represents states as vertices and each state's neighbors as shared edges.

 Solve the Problem by Sampling
 =============================

-Ocean's :doc:`dwave_networkx </docs_dnx/sdk_index>` can return a
+Ocean's :doc:`dwave_networkx <index_dnx>` can return a
 `minimum vertex coloring <https://en.wikipedia.org/wiki/Graph_coloring>`_ for a graph, which assigns a color to the vertices of a graph in a way that no adjacent vertices have the same color, using the minimum number of colors.
-Given a graph representing a map and a :term:`sampler`, the :func:`~dwave_networkx.algorithms.coloring.min_vertex_coloring` function tries to solve the map coloring problem.
+Given a graph representing a map and a :term:`sampler`, the :func:`~dwave_networkx.algorithms.coloring.min_vertex_coloring` function tries to solve the map-coloring problem.

-:doc:`dwave-hybrid </docs_hybrid/sdk_index>` :class:`~hybrid.reference.kerberos.KerberosSampler`
+The :ref:`dwave-hybrid <index_hybrid>` package's
-is classical-quantum hybrid asynchronous decomposition sampler, which can decompose large problems into smaller pieces that it can run both classically (on your local machine) and on the D-Wave system.
+:class:`~hybrid.reference.kerberos.KerberosSampler` is classical-quantum hybrid asynchronous decomposition sampler, which can decompose large problems into smaller pieces that it can run both classically (on your local machine) and on the |dwave_short| quantum computer.
+Kerberos finds best samples by running in parallel :class:`~hybrid.samplers.TabuProblemSampler`, :class:`~hybrid.samplers.SimulatedAnnealingProblemSampler`, and |dwave_short|
-Kerberos finds best samples by running in parallel :class:`~hybrid.samplers.TabuProblemSampler`, :class:`~hybrid.samplers.SimulatedAnnealingProblemSampler`, and D-Wave subproblem sampling on problem variables that have high impact.
+subproblem sampling on problem variables that have high impact.
 The only optional parameters set here are a maximum number of iterations and number of iterations with no improvement that terminates sampling.
-(See the :ref:`hybrid1` example for more details on configuring the classical and quantum workflows.)
+(See the :ref:`opt_example_dwavehybrid_manyvariables` example for more details on configuring the classical and quantum workflows.)

 >>> import dwave_networkx as dnx
 >>> from hybrid.reference.kerberos import KerberosSampler